One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Method

 Note that this is possible because, if $a_j$ is numerical, then $V_j$, obtained with quantization, is an ordered set.

-Finally, if $\pmb{s}'$ is the perturbed version of $\pmb{s}$, in which some random field values have been masked as aforementioned, then our Masked Token pretext task can be formulated as minimizing the following cross entropy loss:
+Finally, if $\pmb{s}'$ is the perturbed version of $\pmb{s}$, in which some random field values have been masked as explained above, then our Masked Token pretext task can be formulated as minimizing the following Cross Entropy loss: